 This recipe is easy, friend.
 It's so easy that my kids can do it.
 Allie made this almost all by herself, with Joe reading the recipe and helping her to measure and then putting the completed pie in and out of the oven.

 Joe was not all that happy to be beginning a blog-related baking project at 8:30pm, but duty called and he is naught but a dutiful spouse.
 The girls, of course, were thrilled to begin baking at bedtime.

 So the recipe, as you can see at the top, is Cinnamon Roll Pie.

-It uses cinnamon rolls for the crust – a perfect detour around making a pie crust from scratch, which I have never, ever done in my entire life and may be able to avoid for the rest of my entire life.
+It uses cinnamon rolls for the crust - a perfect detour around making a pie crust from scratch, which I have never, ever done in my entire life and may be able to avoid for the rest of it.

 The pre-made cinnamon rolls cut the prep time down to almost nothing, taking about 20 minutes from start to sliding in the oven.

 In fact, Allie spilled the brown sugar after it had been solidly packed into the measuring cup, and they had to start over with the packing.

 And it still only took 20 minutes.

 Using packaged cinnamon rolls also gives you two packets of glaze to top your pie, which sends an already delicious pie simply over the top of the deliciousness scale.
 The finished pie is better than you can even imagine.
 You're going to LOVE it.

 What you'll need to make cinnamon roll pie